dustinspecker/generator-ng-poly/README.md

 [?]
 What host should the app run on?
 [?]
 Which port should the app run on?
 [?]
 Which folder should the app be developed in?
 [?]
-What is the preferred markup language?
+Which is the preferred markup language?
 [?]
-What is the preferred application scripting language?
+Which is the preferred application scripting language?
 [?]
 Want to use Controller As syntax?
 [?]
 Should functions be defined and passed instead of defined inline (in callbacks)?
 [?]
 Want to use named functions instead of anonymous?
 [?]
 Where should unit tests be saved?
 [?]
-What is the preferred test scripting language?
+Which is the preferred test scripting language?
 [?]
+Which is the preferred unit testing framework?
-What is the preferred style language?
+[?]
+Which is the preferred style language?
 [?]
 Should Polymer support be enabled?
 [?]
 Should a framework be setup?
 [?]
 Should ngRoute be used instead of UI Router?